thelia/memo-book/src/02-install.md

 $ php composer.phar create-project thelia/thelia your-path 2.0.3
 ```

-## Install it
+## Install Thelia

 First of all, create a vhost dedicated to Thelia and put the documentRoot in
 the web directory.

-Here again you can install Thelia by two different way
+Here again you can install Thelia in two different ways

 ### Using install wizard